isc-projects/kea/doc/sphinx/arm/quickstart.rst

         $ apt-get update

-4. Kea is splitted into various packages check entire list on `cloudsmith.io
+4. Kea is split into various packages.
+You may check the entire list on `cloudsmith.io
-   <https://cloudsmith.io/~isc/repos/>`__  or in the system.
+   <https://cloudsmith.io/~isc/repos/>`__  or using apt/yum.
 For example:

     .. code-block:: console